 Yes, it has been proven to produce excellent results because of the way HGH affects cell division.
 Regardless of the injury sustained, HGH helps in effectively speeding up the recovery process.
 Stimulation of new cells is a major factor in the body’s healing process.

 Sometimes called cell proliferation, cell division plays a core role in the effective rehabilitation of most of the body’s tissues after exposure to trauma.
 Therefore, it is safe to state that HGH therapy helps in injury recovery at the cellular level.
-Read more here.
+Read more on injectable HGH here.

 How does HGH boost cell proliferation?